 Pancake Day, also known as Shrove Tuesday or Fat Tuesday, is mostly celebrated by Christians and Catholics as it marks the day before Lent begins, when they give up something they love or frequently indulge in.
 To help you make the most out of the flipping awesome day (pun intended) check out our guide to Pancake Day in London.
 It includes the best pancake spots in London and other fun activities on the day.

 Pancake Day always lands on the day before Ash Wednesday, so depending on the year it could take place in either February or March.
+This year (2023) Pancake Day is on Tuesday, 21st of February.

 Image Courtesy of Mayor of London